Year of entry 2024

 Throughout your degree you'll be taught by experts who are leaders in their fields and be directly engaged with their cutting-edge research.

-The Programme Manager, Dr Kris Kubiak, has a wide variety of research experience across manufacturing and fluid dynamics to experimental and numerical research in automotive engineering.
+The Programme Leader, Dr Kris Kubiak, has a wide variety of research experience across manufacturing and fluid dynamics to experimental and numerical research in automotive engineering.
 He is also the Faculty Advisor for Leeds Gryphon Racing.

 The wider programme team is made up of academics and researchers from across the School of Mechanical Engineering, who work within the School’s research institutes and groups.